 The membership of the Task Force was included in the establishing resolution and is updated by City Council as needed.
-The Task Force is currently comprised of:
+The following is a list of the current Task Force members:

 ECONOMIC IMPACT ANALYSIS

 The Task Force commissioned an economic impact analysis of STRs in Brevard and Transylvania County after learning of a similar study done in Buncombe County.
-Key findings of the study include:
+Key findings of the study include the following:

 The full report can be downloaded below.

 The task force has commissioned a representative survey of city residents.
-Five hundred addresses within the city limits were randomly selected, and a three-step process of inviting participation from a household member of those residences is underway.
-Participants are asked to complete a brief online survey with multiple-choice and short-answer questions about their experiences with short-term rentals in Brevard.
+Five hundred addresses within the city limits were randomly selected, and a three-step process of inviting participation from a household member of those residences was completed.
+Participants were asked to complete a brief online survey with multiple-choice and short-answer questions about their experiences with short-term rentals in Brevard.